hevgan/clipper_macOS/README.md

 # Clipper
 ![clipper icon](src/icons/clipper-icon.png)

 Clipper is a lightweight macOS menu bar helper inspired by the Windows clipboard history.
-It keeps the last 30 items you copy (text or images), presents a quick popover anchored to the cursor, and lets you re-paste with a single click.
+It keeps the last 30 (customizable) items you copy (text or images), presents a quick popover anchored to the cursor, and lets you re-paste with a single click.

 ![clipper menu](src/images/clipper-menu.png)

 ![clipper bar icon](src/images/clipper-bar-icon.png)

 ![clipper settings](src/images/clipper-settings.png)